Founded in 1974, Quebec Native Women Inc. (QNW) represents women from the Indigenous Peoples in Quebec and Indigenous women living in urban areas.

 presidente@faq-qnw.org

-Claudette Dumont-Smith has held the position of Executive Director since 2021.
+Laura Rock currently holds the position of Acting Executive Director as of June 2023.
 Her role requires her to coordinate and direct, with the collaboration of the President, all the human, financial, material and technological resources necessary to achieve the mission of the Association.
 Her activities can be summed up in two major points: the follow-up of the employees' files and the fundraising agreements that allow the Association to accomplish its mandate.
+Previously, Laura held the position of Assistant Director since 2019.
+Her role was to support the President and assisted the Executive Director on various issues such as managing administrative activities, personnel management as well as in developing organizational capacity.

 dadjointe@faq-qnw.org